guest271314/native-messaging-d8/README.md

 ### Notes

-[d8](https://v8.dev/docs/d8) does not expect to be used as a Native Messaging host.
+[d8](https://v8.dev/docs/d8) ("V8’s own developer shell") does not expect to be used as a Native Messaging host.

 Standard input and standard output are not specified by ECMA-262.